Existence and uniqueness of quasi-stationary and quasi-ergodic measures for absorbing Markov chains: a Banach lattice approach: Introduction and motivation

-As in \cite{Champ,Champ2}, alternative conditions for the existence of stationary measures found in the literature are also aimed at such stochastic differential equations \cite{Dennis1,Example10,L,V2}.
-These conditions are based either on lower-bound estimations of $\mathbb P_x[X_n \in \cdot \mid \tau > n]$ (e.g.~Doeblin condition) or on the existence of a Lyapunov function for the transition kernel.
+As in \cite{Champ,Champ2}, alternative conditions for the existence of quasi-stationary measures found in the literature are also aimed at such stochastic differential equations \cite{Dennis1,Example10,L,V2}.
+These conditions are based either on lower-bound estimations of $\mathbb P_x[X_n \in \cdot \mid \tau > n]$ (such as the Doeblin condition) or on the existence of a Lyapunov function for the transition kernel.
 Even in elementary examples, these conditions are usually difficult to verify, and their dynamical interpretation is often unclear.
 In light of this, we establish the existence of both quasi-stationary and quasi-ergodic measures under natural, weak and easily verifiable dynamical conditions.

-{This paper is divided into six sections and one appendix.
-In Section \ref{main}, the basic concepts of the theory of absorbing Markov chains are briefly recalled, the main underlying hypothesis of this paper is defined (Hypothesis \ref{(H)}), the main results of this paper are stated (Theorems \ref{thm:QSM}, \ref{thm:Spec} and \ref{thm:QEM}), and some applications of these main results are presented.
-In Section \ref{sec:P}, some direct consequences of Hypothesis \ref{(H)} are proved.
-Section \ref{4} is dedicated to a brief presentation of Banach lattice theory, and Theorem~\ref{3o} is proved, which is the central for the proof of our main results.
-In Section \ref{QSM1}, we prove the existence and uniqueness of quasi-stationary measures of a Markov chains that fulfil Hypothesis \ref{(H)}, and Theorem \ref{thm:QSM}.
-In Section \ref{6}, we prove the existence and uniqueness of quasi-ergodic measures under Hypothesis \ref{(H)}, and we also prove Theorems \ref{thm:Spec} and \ref{thm:QEM}.
-Finally, in Appendix~\ref{appendixA}, we prove Lemma~\ref{Lobo}, which is essential to the proof of existence and uniqueness of quasi-ergodic measures.}
+This paper is divided into six sections and one appendix.
+In Section \ref{main}, we briefly recall the basic concepts of the theory of absorbing Markov chains.
+We introduce the main underlying hypothesis of this paper (Hypothesis \ref{(H)}), we state the main results of this paper (Theorems \ref{thm:QSM}, \ref{thm:Spec} and \ref{thm:QEM}), and apply them to some fundamental examples.
+In Section \ref{sec:P}, we derive some direct consequences of Hypothesis \ref{(H)}.
+Section \ref{4} is dedicated to a brief presentation of Banach lattice theory, and the proof of Theorem~\ref{3o}.
+This is central to the proof of our main results.
+In Section \ref{QSM1}, we show the existence and uniqueness of quasi-stationary measures for Markov chains that fulfil Hypothesis \ref{(H)}, and prove Theorem \ref{thm:QSM}.
+Finally, in Section \ref{6}, we prove the existence and uniqueness of quasi-ergodic measures under Hypothesis \ref{(H)}, and we also prove Theorems \ref{thm:Spec} and \ref{thm:QEM}. \ref{appendixA} contains the proof of Lemma~\ref{Lobo}, a technical yet essential result for the existence and uniqueness of quasi-ergodic measures.